-HTC One M9 vs iPhone 6 comparison review
+HTC One M9 vs Apple iPhone 6 full review

 iPhone 6 vs HTC One M9: Price UK

 The Apple iPhone 6 has been on sale since last September, starting at £539 for the 16GB model.
 It then costs £619 for the 64GB and £699 for the 128GB.
 It is not a cheap phone.

 You'll be able to get your hands on the new HTC One M9 at the very end of the month: it will be released on 31st March.
 The firm hasn't announced a price but we expect that it will have a typical flagship Android price, which is currently around the £549 mark.

 When matching storage, like-for-like we expect the iPhone to be more expensive (the HTC One M9 has 32GB onboard).
 Typically this is how it works out with iPhones and the best Androids.
 But is it worth the extra cost?
 Let's find out.

 Apple loves making its devices thinner and lighter with each new generation and the iPhone 6 is pretty slender at 6.9 mm and 129 g.
 If you're looking for desirability and build quality then you've come to the right place as the iPhone 6 has the feel of the most luxurious and premium smartphone money can buy.
 It uses a brushed aluminium case, and has an ergonomically curved design.

 HTC know when it is on to a winner, and hasn't much altered the design of the M9 compared to its predecessors.
 It's made from the same metal block as the M8 and uses the same curved shape and hairline finish while using angular features from the HTC One M7 (the original HTC One).
 You get a scratch-resistant coating (which we'll have to test over time when we get a review unit), machine drilled buttons and a sapphire glass lens on the rear camera.
 The power button is now on the side instead of the top which we think is a much better place for it.